lchski/civictech.ca-wordpress/README.md

-# WordPress
+# WordPress: Civic Tech Toronto

-This is a WordPress repository configured to run on the [Pantheon platform](https://pantheon.io).
+This is a WordPress repository configured to run on the **Civic Tech Toronto** website on the [Pantheon platform](https://pantheon.io).

-Pantheon is website platform optimized and configured to run high performance sites with an amazing developer workflow.
+**Pantheon** is website platform optimized and configured to run high performance sites with an amazing developer workflow.
 There is built-in support for features such as Varnish, Redis, Apache Solr, New Relic, Nginx, PHP-FPM, MySQL, PhantomJS and more.

-## Civic Tech Toronto
+## About

-This section contains information specific to Civic Tech Toronto.

 Our experimental development site is hosted at: https://dev-civictechto.pantheonsite.io

-We host the website on Pantheon.

 The Panthon dashboard is here: https://dashboard.pantheon.io/sites/2719de9e-f8ef-44d0-9627-bc83e50bd0e2